*Resumption of all activities, timelines and numbers listed below are pending Victorian Government and University approval and are subject to change*

 Students will be notified via email with instructions on how to activate this membership.
 Check your student email account for more details.

 Want to make new friends and join a team playing lunchtime or evening sport?
 Sports include Fustal, Netball, Volleyball, Basketball, Touch 7s, Dodgeball and Lacrosse.
 Men's, Women's and Mixed competitions on offer.

 Team entry costs for Campus Sport are covered by MU Sport.

 Check your student email for more details.

 Compete against other community sporting clubs, test yourself by learning a new martial art or dance, or go on an adventure in the great outdoors.

 Look out for an email with more information about joining a University sporting club and how you can receive a rebate on your club membership.

 Social activities with mob will be promoted throughout semester.
 Check your student email for more details, and let us know what you are interested in.

-Pull-on the University colours and compete at the Indigenous University Games in Newcastle (28 June – 2 July) or the Nationals on the Gold Coast (D2 from 1 – 5 July or D1 from 22 – 27 September).
+Pull-on the University colours and compete at the Indigenous University Games in Newcastle (20 - 24 June) or the Nationals on the Gold Coast (25 September - 1 October).
 Stay tuned for more information on try-outs and selection.